As The Times puts it, Presidential politics arrive in Britain tonight.

 I hope someone remembered to tell the Queen!

 I was totally unaware of it, but apparently the broadcasters have been trying to get a debate running for decades, but tonight the big show is one.
 At prime time on ITV there will be the Nick, Dave and Gordo show.
-A carefully scripted, rule and regulation bound question and answer session, in Manchester, England, with an audience chosen from a thirty mile radius, thus excluding any Celts, as James Kelly points out so eloquently in
+A carefully scripted, rule and regulation bound question and answer session, in Manchester, England, with an audience chosen from a thirty mile radius, thus excluding any Celts, as James Kelly points out so eloquently in this article on Scot Goes Pop.

 This show will also be run on BBC’s Radio 4, and presumably because of this it was the subject of much debate on that station’s “Today” programme this morning.

 A lot of the feeling was negative, which is, quite apart from the Scottish dimension how I feel about it.
 “Polls suggest that 20 million voters will tune in to ITV, putting the debate on a par with an ENGLAND football international or an X Factor final”, says The Times, but somehow I can’t imagine it.
 The competition on other channels includes “Have I got News for You”, a documentary about Lagos (both of which I’d rather watch), a film and some quizzes.
 (Yes, I know you can record stuff or watch it online.)
-I noticed too that for those who can get the channel, the National Geographic has a documentary about the Glasgow “underbelly” which would be interes
+I noticed too that for those who can get the channel, the National Geographic has a documentary about the Glasgow “underbelly” which would be interesting.

 This evening’s debate is a complete waste of time for Scottish watchers as the matters for discussion are domestic and almost everything will be English or maybe English and Welsh only in nature.
 The danger is that some Scots may watch and believe that the “promises” made in this party political broadcast will affect them.
 This is certainly a debate in which there should have been representation from the Celtic parliaments.
 The argument that they won’t be prime ministers holds no water.
 Nick Clegg won’t be prime minister and he’s there.